GBAR

 Location

 -The GBAR experiment started its installation in the CERN AD hall in December 2016.
-It will be connected to the new deceleration ring ELENA recently build in the AD hall
+It is connected to the new deceleration ring ELENA recently build in the AD hall, and takes data since 2022.

 Contribution of IRFU

-It studies and builds an intense beam of positrons based on a small electron linear accelerator.
+IRFU initiated this project, has studied and built an intense beam of positrons based on a small electron linear accelerator.

-It studies the production of positronium with positrons, and the interactions of protons/antiprotons with the positronium.
+It developed the trapping and storage of the positrons, the production of positronium with positrons, and studied the interactions of protons/antiprotons with the positronium.

 Size of the project